Mains electricity: History

 The world's first public electricity supply was a water wheel driven system constructed in the small English town of Godalming in 1881.
 It was an alternating current (AC) system using a Siemens alternator supplying power for both street lights and consumers at two voltages, 250 V for arc lamps, and 40 V for incandescent lamps.

-The world's first large scale central plant—Thomas Edison's steam powered station at Holborn Viaduct in London—started operation in January 1882, providing direct current (DC) at 110 V. The Holborn Viaduct station was used as a proof of concept for the construction of the much larger Pearl Street Station in Manhattan, the world's first permanent commercial central power plant.
+The world's first large scale central plant—Thomas Edison's steam powered station at Holborn Viaduct in London—started operation in January 1882, providing direct current (DC) at 110 V. The Holborn Viaduct station was used as a proof of concept for the construction of the much larger Pearl Street Station in New York, the world's first permanent commercial central power plant.
 The Pearl Street Station also provided DC at 110 V, considered to be a "safe" voltage for consumers, beginning 4 September 1882.

 AC systems started appearing in the US in the mid-1880s, using higher distribution voltage stepped down via transformers to the same 110 V customer utilization voltage that Edison used.
-In 1883 Edison patented a three–wire distribution system to allow DC generation plants to serve a wider radius of customers to save on copper costs.
+In 1883, Edison patented a three–wire distribution system to allow DC generation plants to serve a wider radius of customers to save on copper costs.
 By connecting two groups of 110 V lamps in series more load could be served by the same size conductors run with 220 V between them; a neutral conductor carried any imbalance of current between the two sub-circuits.
 AC circuits adopted the same form during the war of the currents, allowing lamps to be run at around 110 V and major appliances to be connected to 220 V. Nominal voltages gradually crept upward to 112 V and 115 V, or even 117 V. After World War II the standard voltage in the U.S. became 117 V, but many areas lagged behind even into the 1960s.
-In 1954, the American National Standards Institute (ANSI) published C84.1 “American National Standard for Electric Power Systems and Equipment – Voltage Ratings (60 Hertz)”.
+In 1954, the American National Standards Institute (ANSI) published C84.1 "American National Standard for Electric Power Systems and Equipment – Voltage Ratings (60 Hertz)".
 This standard established 120 volt nominal system and two ranges for service voltage and utilization voltage variations.
 Today, virtually all American homes and businesses have access to 120 and 240 V at 60 Hz.
 Both voltages are available on the three wires (two "hot" legs of opposite phase and one "neutral" leg).

 In 1899, the Berliner Elektrizitäts-Werke (BEW), a Berlin electrical utility, decided to greatly increase its distribution capacity by switching to 220 V nominal distribution, taking advantage of the higher voltage capability of newly developed metal filament lamps.
 The company was able to offset the cost of converting the customer's equipment by the resulting saving in distribution conductors cost.
 This became the model for electrical distribution in Germany and the rest of Europe and the 220 V system became common.
 North American practice remained with voltages near 110 V for lamps.